Mustard in Pregnancy – Types, Benefits, and Side-effects

 Mustard, with its unique tangy flavour, is a popular condiment and a flavouring agent in the world of tasty food.
 From sauces and seeds to oils and leafy greens, mustard is used in a variety of hot and cold meals for flavouring and health benefits.
 When cravings hit, and you reach for the bottle of mustard to layer your oh-so-needed sandwich, you might come across a very simple question, ‘Is it safe to consume mustard during pregnancy?’
 While it is a popular choice for enhancing the taste of dishes in general, it is important to know whether eating mustard during pregnancy is safe.
 Why?
 Well, during pregnancy, concerns about food safety and potential effects on the baby’s development become paramount.
-Mustard offers nutritional benefits, but it’s essential to know the quantity and form that’s best.
+Mustard in pregnancy offers nutritional benefits, but it’s essential to know the quantity and form that’s best.
 Let’s delve into this question to help you make informed decisions about including mustard in a pregnancy diet.

 Can You Eat Mustard When Pregnant?